If you're wondering 'why can't I lose weight?' after trying out a new diet or exercise plan then don't worry - you're certainly not the only one.

 Weight loss issue #16: You're cutting out carbs

 Personal trainer Elliott explains how this works.
-“Eating a high-protein diet and resistance training will ensure we retain lean muscle during a transformation.
-The remaining split of your calories according to fat or carbohydrates doesn’t matter from a fat-loss perspective, so long as a deficit is in place, but there are some caveats.
+"Eating a high-protein diet and resistance training will ensure we retain lean muscle during a transformation.
+The remaining split of your calories according to fat or carbohydrates doesn’t matter from a fat-loss perspective as long as a deficit is in place.
+But there are some caveats.